-The operations department has responsibilities that pertain to everything that takes place to keep a network, computer system, applications and environment up and running in a secure and protected manner.
-After the network is setup is when operations kicks in, which includes the continual day-to-day maintenance of an environment.
+The operations department has responsibilities pertaining to everything that takes place to keep a network, computer system, applications and environment up and running in a secure and protected manner.
+Operations, which include the continual day-to-day maintenance of an environment, start after the network is setup.
 These activities are routine in nature and enable the environment, systems and applications to continue to run correctly and securely.

 Before viewing the Domain 10, Operations Security video below, it's recommended that students first read the Domain 10 spotlight article, which provides an overview of the concepts presented in the video, including operations responsibilities, operations personnel, configuration management, media access protection, system recovery, facsimile security, vulnerability and penetration testing and, finally, attack types.

 After watching the video, test your comprehension of this material with our Domain 10, Operations Security quiz.
 Upon completion, return to the CISSP Essentials Security School table of contents to select your next lesson.